hardevsanghera/deploy-vcsa/README.md

 # 3. Add 4 ESXi nodes to the vCenter Cluster NOTE: This is forced - so if the nodes are being managed by
 #    another vCenter they will be snatched away.
 #
-# You can now add the vCenter to PE/PC - I found that for the West clusters if you use the same IP addresses (recommended) then PE/PC
+# You can now add the vCenter to PE/PC - I found that for the west clusters if you use the same IP addresses (recommended) then PE/PC
 # will re-connect themselves.
 #
 # Additional customizations to be carried out - these are as per vSphere Administration Guide for Acropolis